raaj747/LibraryManagementSystem/README.md

 ---

-## 📖 Swagger / OpenAPI
+## 📖 Swagger

-Swagger / OpenAPI is included to make API documentation and testing easier.
+Swagger is included to make API documentation and testing easier.

 After starting the application, Swagger UI can be accessed through the configured Swagger endpoint.